 If you feel like you’re going to faint, lie down.
 If you can’t lie down, sit and bend forward with your head between your knees.
 This helps get the blood flowing to your brain.
 Wait until you feel better before trying to stand up.
 When you stand up, do so slowly.

-You probably don’t need to go to your doctor if you have only fainted one time and you are in otherwise good health.
+You probably don’t need to go to your doctor if you have only fainted one time and you are otherwise in good health.
 Fainting is common and usually not serious.
 However, if you have serious health problems or are on multiple medications, you probably should see your doctor.
 This is especially important if you have heart-related problems, high blood pressure, or diabetes.
 See your doctor if you faint and also have any of these symptoms or conditions: